 West Virginia medical professionals condemn bill that prohibits care to at-risk transgender youth

-CHARLESTON, W.Va. -- Nearly 400 medical professionals in West Virginia have signed onto a letter condemning a bill advancing in the state House of Delegates that would bar transgender youth at risk for suicide from accessing medical interventions like hormone therapy.
+CHARLESTON, W.Va. -- Hundreds of medical professionals in West Virginia have signed a letter condemning a bill advancing in the House of Delegates that would bar transgender youth at risk for suicide from accessing medical interventions such as hormone therapy.

-Advanced to the full chamber by a House committee on Friday, the proposal would completely ban minors' access to hormone therapy and puberty blockers, removing a narrow exemption passed by lawmakers last year that allows kids at risk for self-harm and suicide to receive care.
+The bill before the full House would completely ban minors' access to hormone therapy and puberty blockers, removing a narrow exemption passed by lawmakers last year that allows kids at risk for self-harm and suicide to receive such care.

-Signers of the letter published Monday by the state’s only LGBTQ advocacy organization, Fairness West Virginia, include doctors, psychologists, social workers, nurses and medical students.
+More than 400 people signed the letter published Monday by the state’s only LGBTQ advocacy organization, Fairness West Virginia.
+They included doctors, psychologists, social workers, nurses and medical students.

-“It can be really scary when patients don’t necessarily feel like their voices are being heard, that their rights matter,” Urecki said.

-Fairness West Virginia Communications Director Jack Jarvis said the organization planned to present the letter to delegates at the state Capitol in Charleston on Tuesday, the day before the bill is scheduled to be up for a vote.
+Fairness West Virginia Communications Director Jack Jarvis said the organization planned to present the letter to delegates at the state Capitol in Charleston on Tuesday, the day before the bill faces a scheduled vote.

-The swell of support the letter has received from medical professionals in the 72 hours since the bill was approved by the House Health and Human Resources Committee is telling, he said.
+He said the swell of support the letter has received from medical professionals in the 72 hours since the bill was approved by the House Health and Human Resources Committee is telling.

 “Frankly, I’ve never seen this level of support come together so quickly,” Jarvis said.
 “Healthcare providers all across our state realize just how dangerous this bill is — they understand the stakes.”